 Spanish society has undergone very powerful transformation processes in the second half of the 20th century, and migratory flows have had a lot to do with this.
 In this case, instead of being caused by emigration to other countries, a historical dynamic in Spain, they have had to do with the arrival of foreign citizens.

 These flows have profoundly transformed the profile of Spanish society.
-It is not only the weight that the population of foreign origin has acquired in Spain -which, after reaching its peak in 2011 with 5.7 million people, now exceeds 5.4 million people after the resurgence of the flow of immigrants in 2014-, but also the changes it has operated on Spain's cultural roots.
+It is not only the weight acquired by the population of foreign origin in Spain, which after reaching its peak in 2011 with 5.7 million people (in 2021, 5.4 million), but also the changes it has operated in the cultural roots of Spain.

 The country already presents a level of multiculturalism comparable to that of the main receiving countries in the developed world, with a much greater receiving tradition.
 This only enriches the country and does so, moreover, with a much lower presence of xenophobic or racist behavior or policies if we compare Spain with other countries in its area of influence.